 In the digital age, the testimonials of happy patients can have a real impact on your revenue and your acquisition.
 After all, experiences drive revenue.
-87% of Americans see reviews as a trusted source of recommendations when looking for a new dentist.
+87% of Americans rely on dentist review sites as a trusted source of recommendations when seeking a new dentist.

 With the right reputation management strategy for dental practices, your practice locations can collect social proof and grow brand awareness and revenue with limited intervention from team members.
 That’s a process we like to call Experience Marketing.

 To learn how dental practices can drive results with Experience Marketing, we sat down with Jody Martin, Chief Marketing Officer of Smile Brands.
 Here are the highlights of our conversation.